Sensirion/embedded-i2c-sht4x/README.md

 | 4 | red | VDD | Supply Voltage | 1.1V to 3.6V

 The recommended voltage is 3.3V.

+Please refer to the datasheet for proper circuit setup.
+There are also 3rd party boards for easy connection of your SHT4x to your embedded target.

 ### Configure the code